Todtheguy/GeorgiaTechResources/README.md

 A curated list of resources, tools, and scripts useful for Georgia Tech students.
 Whether you're planning your schedule, tracking classes, or looking for housing and study help — this repo has you covered.

-Contribute by submitting an issue!
+Contribute by submitting an issue or making a pr!

 ## 📅 Course Planning